 Another thing that you can try is spraying neem oil.
 Neem oil is a completely natural product that protects plants from various pests.

 Aphids hate neem oil and they will leave your lettuce alone if you spray it with some.
-This is a very handy way to keep aphids from bothering your plants that won’t cost much cash.
+This is a very handy way to keep them from bothering your plants that won’t cost much cash.

-If you’re worried about neem oil harming the taste of your lettuce, then you shouldn’t be.
+If you’re worried about neem oil harming the taste of your lettuce, you shouldn’t be.
 So long as you wash the lettuce before eating it, it’s not going to negatively impact anything.

 Blast the Aphids Away with Water